Test-Optional Colleges: What Parents and Students Need to Know

 Why Go Test-Optional?

 Typically, students take standardized tests during the spring semester of their junior year, allowing them plenty of time to prepare and incorporate their test results into their college admissions strategy.
 However, due to the social distancing guidelines forced by the pandemic, nearly all testing sessions have been canceled this spring.
 As a result, high school juniors cannot take the SAT or the ACT as per usual.

 In response, many colleges have adopted “test-optional” admissions policies, meaning that submitting test scores has become elective as opposed to mandatory.
 One of the unknowns during the pandemic is how schools will now evaluate recruited athletes and dole out scholarships.
 Typically, a test score is required.

 Whether your child is seeking a scholarship, applying as an athlete, is a straightforward applicant, or anything in between, because the news about COVID-19’s changes every day, it is imperative to check with your child’s colleges to confirm each institution’s admissions policy and criteria.

 And Another Option: Test-Flexible

 Pre-pandemic, some colleges, and universities were already test-optional, or test-flexible.
-A test-flexible policy allows students to submit other scores beyond the SAT or ACT such as AP tests, SAT subject scores, and also International Baccalaureate (IB).
+A test-flexible policy allows students to submit other scores beyond the SAT or ACT such as AP or International Baccalaureate (IB) tests.
 In this case, applicants can select what tests and scores they want to submit.
 This gives students a chance to shine in areas in which they excel, and minimize weaker credentials.

 How the New Testing Guidelines Impact Your Child’s College Chances